Got a question about a pattern? The info below answers about 95% of the pattern questions I get. There’s a very good chance your answer is right here!

 How do I do a particular stitch?

 Pretty much every stitch except knit, purl, ktbl, ptbl, and yarn over are defined in the notes of the pattern.
-If it’s an individual pattern, look on the right-hand side of the third page of the pattern, that’s almost always where the definitions are (it’s full of other useful info that you probably want to read).
+If it’s an individual pattern, look on the second or third page of the pattern.
+That’s almost always where the definitions are (it’s full of other useful info that you probably want to read too).
 If it’s a book, look for the section that says stitch guide (often with the pattern, occasionally at the front of the book).

 If you like videos better, there are an amazing number of them out there if you want to look around (though be warned, it’s an easy way to get distracted and spend an hour or two!).
 Purl Soho has lots of great ones, and Knitting Help does too.
 You can also type the name of the stitch you’re looking for into the search bar on youtube, and you’ll probably find lots and lots (and lots) of possibilities.